stabix/stabix/doc/preCPFE_gui.rst

 Running a job with DAMASK
 ---------------------------

+Find the full documentation for the use of DAMASK here : https://damask.mpie.de/index.html

 * *MSC.Mentat*
     - In the JOB RUN menu choose USER SUBROUTINE FILE and select the interface routine DAMASK_marc.f90.

-Find the full documentation for the use of DAMASK with Marc here : http://damask.mpie.de/Usage/Marc.

 * *Abaqus*
     - In the Job Manager > Create... specify the User subroutine file (either DAMASK_abaqus_std.f or DAMASK_abaqus_exp.f).

-Find the full documentation for the use of DAMASK with Abaqus here : http://damask.mpie.de/Usage/Abaqus.

 .. note::
     For Abaqus, you may have to modify the extension of the subroutine: